fluid-project/infusion-docs/DOMBinder.md

 The Inline Edit component requires three parts in its user interface:

-* a field to display the text that can be edited
+* a field to display the text that can be edited,
-* a field that can actually edit the text
+* a field that can actually edit the text, and
-* a container for the edit field
+* a container for the edit field.

 The component declares selector names for these elements, and provides defaults, in its call to `fluid.defaults()`: